 The impact analysis that was completed for each resource topic area (summary at Table 4.2.2) considered the potential for cumulative impacts.
-Cumulative impacts were also considered with regard to other stressors in the environment.
+Cumulative impacts were considered and mechanisms to avoid them exist for connected actions and similar actions.
+Cumulative impacts were also considered with regard to other stressors in the environment, including environmental disturbances from outside the park.
 Finally, cumulative impacts were considered with respect to other park projects and plans.
 No adverse cumulative impacts were found for the alternatives, and measures are in place for Alternatives 2 and 3 that would consider future cumulative impacts.
 The decision-tree presented in Chapter 2 and detailed in Appendix H highlights the extensive system used to minimize impacts to the environment and the multiple opportunities for checks on cumulative impacts.